awsdocs/amazon-rekognition-developer-guide/doc_source/API_CreateStreamProcessor.md

 Creates an Amazon Rekognition stream processor that you can use to detect and recognize faces in a streaming video\.

-Rekognition Video is a consumer of live video from Amazon Kinesis Video Streams\.
-Rekognition Video sends analysis results to Amazon Kinesis Data Streams\.
+Amazon Rekognition Video is a consumer of live video from Amazon Kinesis Video Streams\.
+Amazon Rekognition Video sends analysis results to Amazon Kinesis Data Streams\.

 You provide as input a Kinesis video stream \(`Input`\) and a Kinesis data stream \(`Output`\) stream\.
 You also specify the face recognition criteria in `Settings`\.
 For example, the collection containing faces that you want to recognize\.
 Use `Name` to assign an identifier for the stream processor\.
 You use `Name` to manage the stream processor\.
 For example, you can start processing the source video by calling [StartStreamProcessor](API_StartStreamProcessor.md) with the `Name` field\.